dirvine76/projectEuler/README.md

 # projectEuler
-Store for my solutions to problems from project Euler
+My solutions to problems from project Euler